GarethMenezes/study/schemas.md

             "gwdfkbkrgbwi3tyw3rwe=",
             "niu34y7895f98374nf="
             ],
+        "type": "exam_script",
         "tier": "alevel",
         "subject": "english_lang_lit",
+        "grade": "a*",
+        "marks": 98,
+        "exam_board": "aqa",
-        "should_hide_name": true
+        "should_hide_name": true,
+        "should_watermark": true,
+        "should_allow_indexing": true,
+        "should_allow_ai_training": false,
+        "should_report_analytics": false,
+        "should_monetise", true,
     }
 }
 ```

+### Worker code
 The server would validate this:

-### Worker code
 - If auth token/cookie is not valid, return error
 - Sanitise everything (!!!)
 - Parse the name and other fields